sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 `JSRuntime`, use the `JS_FreeValueRT` and `JS_DupValueRT` variants instead.)

+Note the presence of JSValueConst; this is a distinct subtype of JSValue that indicates that the value is borrowed.
+It is analogous to the `lent` keyword in Nim (which is implicit in procedure parameters).

+In contrast, procedures that take a non-const JSValue are expected to take ownership of said JSValue and eventually free it.
+This behavior is anologous to the `sink` keyword in Nim.

-To get raw JSValues in `.jsfunc` (or similar) bound functions, you can simply set the desired parameter's type to `JSValue`.
+To get raw JSValues in `.jsfunc` (or similar) bound functions, you can simply set the desired parameter's type to `JSValueConst`.
 This way, you get a "borrowed" JSValue; to keep a reference to these after the function exits, reference them with `JS_DupValue` first.
 (Analogously, you do not have to free such JSValues as long as you don't call `JS_DupValue` on them, either.)